OtemPsych/OtemBot/README.md

 * `/autoplay`: Toggle queue autoplay which continues playing related songs once the queue is empty.
 * `/disconnect`: Disconnect the bot from the voice channel.
 * `/help`: List all commands available.
+* `/lyrics`: Fetch the lyrics to the song currently playing.
 * `/pause`: Pause the current song.
 * `/play <query>`: Play a song by providing a query or a URL.
 * `/playskip <query>`: Skip the current song and start playing another one by providing a query or a URL.